7 Reasons Why You Should Write a Screenplay

 Engaging in screenplay writing hones your storytelling skills.
 It teaches you to structure narrative efficiently, focusing on pacing, dialogue, and visual storytelling.
 These skills are transferable across all mediums, whether you choose to pursue novels, short stories, or even online content creation.

 Visually-driven storytelling challenges you to think outside the box and find innovative ways to express your ideas.
-This adaptability will not only improve your screenwriting but also enhance your abilities as a writer in general.
+This adaptability will not only improve your screenwriting, but also enhance your abilities as a writer in general.

 6. Improves English Language Ability